-Of course I get a lot of emails.
+Tapering from opiates is one of the most critical strategies you can use to reduce the discomfort of opiate withdrawal.
+As I’m sure you can imagine, I get a lot of emails.
 I get emails from a multitude of folks from every state, every profession and demographic.

 In fact I get some emails that range from the simple “Does it work?” to the sublime “THE ROOFTOP IS LATE ON THE SALAD!”

 First a disclaimer: There are a lot of you out there who are on all sorts of different drugs, potions and cocktails of every size and strength.
 This is one reason why I do not give personal recommendations to individuals about clinical matters.
-All that I mean to accomplish in this post is to relay some lessons that I’ve learned about general concepts of tapering that work.
-I will go through an exercise where I put together a “mock taper” schedule but that is by no means a schedule for everyone..or anyone for that matter.
+All that I hope to accomplish in this post is to relay some lessons that I’ve learned about general concepts of tapering that work.
+I will go through an exercise where I put together a “mock taper” schedule but that is by no means a schedule for everyone.
 I am simply trying to illustrate how a taper program might play out.
 As always, if you have questions or concerns, ask your doctor.
 If possible always taper under the care of a licensed physician that knows your medications and your specific health issues.
 Again, these are just fundamental “guard rails” with which to taper by.
 Be safe and smart….

 Ok, lets get started.

-The Art of Tapering
+The Art of Tapering from Opiates

-Note to Withdrawal-Ease Customers: If you are using Withdrawal-Ease, we have seen the best outcomes when our customers begin to take the Day Time and Night Time formulations approximately a 3-5 days before beginning your detox.
+Note to Withdrawal-Ease Customers: If you are using Withdrawal-Ease, we have seen the best outcomes when our customers begin to take the Day Time and Night Time formulations approximately a 5-7 days before beginning your detox.
 This will allow the various ingredients in the system to get into your bloodstream and begin to work.
-Although it is not essential to follow this strategy, this is where we have seen the best results.
+Although it is not essential to follow this strategy, this is where we have witnessed the best results.
 Many people have started their Withdrawal-Ease upon detox (“Detox” in this case meaning the complete cessation of opiates) or even when they are in withdrawal and they have seen benefits.
 However, if possible we recommend starting Withdrawal-Ease prior to your withdrawal.

 The strategy for a successful taper is one that depends largely on the “Half-Life” of the drug that you are taking and your own body’s reaction to reduced amounts of opiates/narcotics in your body.
 In general terms, the Half-Life is the amount of time it takes for the opiate/narcotic levels in your blood to reach 50% of their original blood concentration.
 The half-life of your drug can vary from a few hours in the case of a drug like Heroin to 5 days for a drug like Suboxone.